openstack/glance/doc/source/man/glancescrubber.rst

         wakeup_time interval as specified in the config.

   **--nodaemon**
-        Run as a long-running process.
-When not specified (the default) run the scrub operation once and then exits.
+        The inverse of --daemon.
+Runs the scrub operation once and then exits.
-        When specified do not exit and run scrub on wakeup_time interval as specified in the config.

 SEE ALSO
 ========